Pamukkale: Discover Turkey's Enchanting Cotton Castle

 Right next to it lies Hierapolis, an ancient Roman city frozen in time.
 Discover the ruins of an ancient Roman city that still preserves a magnificent amphitheater almost intact.

-Explore the Necropolis, where elaborate sarcophagi and over 1,200 tombs provide insight into past burial practices.
 Do not miss the Temple of Apolo.
 Dedicated to the Greek god of music and poetry, the Temple has impressive Doric columns and intricate carvings.

 4.The Cleopatra Pools